plzin/plzin.github.io/posts/perm-poly.md

 mapped to $c$ via $f$.
-But since $f(x+np) = f(x)\bmod p$, no element is ever mapped into the equivalence class of $c$ ($\{c, c+p, \dots\}$) mod $p^m$, so the function is not bijection.
+But since $f(x+np) = f(x)\bmod p$, no element is ever mapped into the equivalence class of $c$ ($\{c, c+p, \dots\}$) mod $p^m$, so the function is not a bijection.

 Now suppose that $f$ is a permutation mod $p$, but that $f'(c)=0$ mod $p$, for some $c\in\Z_p$.